 Redline represents a risk-tolerant line that could separate the low (acceptable) risk areas from high (unacceptable) risk levels.

 Nevertheless each time we decide that risk is low or medium we are actually at high risk.
 This is what had happened with the young couple when they decided that the risk is low and no additional actions required.

-The position that mentioned by redpoint corresponds to the highest risk: 100% POF and 100% SOF.
+The position mentioned by redpointing corresponds to the highest risk: 100% POF and 100% SOF.
 This could look like a paradox but the high-risk assessment leads to actual low risk.
-In general terms, risk is the level of uncertainty.
+In general terms, the risk is the level of uncertainty.
 Cassandra’s story can be taken as an excellent historical example of reducing actual risk by increasing risk at assessment.
 Cassandra made a very clear and useful statement “Troy will be destroyed” – she said.
 What did she do?
-She actually stated that there is no risk in the war, everything is clear: “Troy will be destroyed” anyway people should think how to survive and not on how to keep Troy.
-Highest risk – 100% POF and 100% SOF provide no uncertainty, therefore, reduce a risk down to “0”.
+She actually stated that there is no risk in the war, everything is clear: “Troy will be destroyed” anyway people should think about how to survive and not on how to keep Troy.
+Highest risk – 100% POF and 100% SOF provide no uncertainty, therefore, reduce risk down to “0”.
 For instance, there is no risk to jump from a root of 20 floors building or there is no risk to be sleeping on the railways because everything is clear and result known as fatal: POF = 100% and SOF=100%.
 Such risk assessment is very useful since allows to analyze situation trying to avoid actions leading to fatal results.